What do you need to know about assessment for NCEA?

 When the teacher has gone over the assessment with the class, or further teaching is required for you to achieve the standard, a new task will be required and a new assessment opportunity, if there is sufficient time in the programme.
 This is a re-assessment, not a re-submission.

 In term four each year, national examinations take place.
 These are one form of external assessment (which means outside the school) and the other common one is by portfolios, in art, graphics and photography.
 The information that follows applies mainly to examinations, but can also happen if you are unable to complete a portfolio.

-If something happens to you that means you either can’t do the exam, or that your performance is likely to be impaired, you need to contact the principal’s nominee as soon as you are aware that your performance may be or has been impaired.
-This includes things like illness, bereavement and other unexpected events.
+If something happens to you that leaves you unable to participate in the exam, or that your performance is likely to be impaired, you must contact the principal’s nominee as soon as you are aware of the situation.
+This includes situations of illness, bereavement and other unexpected events.
 When you let the principal’s nominee know, you will then be provided with the necessary documents to complete the application.

 You will receive your answer booklets after marking and will be able to appeal the results of your external assessments.

-Information about your results should be made available only to you and staff who need that information.
+Information about your results will be made available only to you and staff who need the information.
 It is not available to other students.
-If your work is kept to be used as an exemplar, your privacy must be protected (other students should not be able to identify the work as yours.)
+If your work is kept to be used as an exemplar, your privacy will be protected (other students will not be able to identify the work as yours.)
 This includes use of video and photographs.